z3no/typescript-solid/README.md

 By **extending** the Guitar class we can be sure that our existing app won't be affected.

+#### Goal:
+This principle aims to extend a Class's behaviour without changing the existing behaviour of that Class.
+This is to avoid causing bugs wherever the Class is being used.

 #### To Do:
 - [x] Refactor the code from old.ts
 - What we need: